CURRENT RESEARCH AT THE UNIVERSITY OF MINNESOTA

 Ulcerative Colitis

-Patients commonly ask what they should be eating after receiving IMT in treatment of recurrent C. difficile infections.
-This is almost an obvious question since IMT only provides the inoculum of microbes, but diet is what provides their nutrition.
-The right diet should support the stability and resilience of the recovered microbes in the gut.
-It is also important to recognize that for many patients, recovery from recurrent C. difficile infections is complicated by post-infection irritable bowel syndrome.
-We are currently conducting a clinical trial that tests two different post-IMT diets in patients treated for recurrent C. difficile infections.
+Patients commonly ask what they should be eating after receiving FMT in treatment of recurrent C. difficile infections.
+We are currently conducting a clinical trial that tests two different post-FMT diets in patients treated for recurrent C. difficile infections.
 This trial is led by Drs.
 Levi Teigen and Alexander Khoruts.
+Link to Clinical Trial

 Crohn’s Disease

 Treatment of leukemia and stem cell transplantation involve harsh chemotherapy that destroys the immune system and damages the gut.
-Antibiotics are used routinely to prevent and treat infections that commonly complicate these treatment regimens.
-However, damage to the gut microbes also disrupts the normal, tonic interactions between the healthy gut microbes and the intestinal tract.
-This may delay gut healing, paradoxically lead to more infections, and result in abnormal repair of the immune system and worsen graft-versus-host disease.
 We hypothesize that normalization of the gut microbes via microbiota transplant therapy may mitigate these problems.
 Drs.
 Armin Rashidi and Shernan Holtan led the placebo-controlled clinical trials to test the safety of microbiota transplant therapy in AML and HSCT patients.
+Link to Clinical Trial

 Food Allergies